 CAIDA's creative, research oriented working environment is intended to be attractive to anyone interested in working at the forefront of Internet development and research.

 To submit your resume for consideration or for specific job inquiries for the positions posted on this page, email email@example.com

-There are currently no open positions for the Research Experience for Undergraduates (REU) program at this time.
+We are currently looking for undergraduate students for the Research Experience for Undergraduates (REU) program.

 Intern applications are currently accepted.
 The requirements are "appropriately downscaled" versions of the postdoc position requirements below.
 In most cases, intern positions involve intensive coding for simulations of network models, and analysis of real network data.
 Successful interns may be later re-hired as postdocs.

 To apply, send a cover letter (including a brief description of interests and skills) and CV to firstname.lastname@example.org

 Job Description: Two postdoctoral research positions in complex networks/network science are available in the Krioukov group at the Cooperative Association for Internet Data Analysis (CAIDA) at the University of California, San Diego (UCSD).